Vini Lopez: Early years

-In 1970 Lopez worked at Carvers boatyard in Point Pleasant, New Jersey.
+In 1970, Lopez worked at Carvers boatyard in Point Pleasant, New Jersey.

 The Upstage years

-In 1968 The Upstage Club was opened at 702 Cookman Avenue in Asbury Park, New Jersey.
-The club had subsequently played a central role in the history of both Bruce Springsteen and the E Street Band and Southside Johnny & The Asbury Jukes.
-In February 1969 Springsteen and Lopez got together with Danny Federici and Vinnie Roslin at The Upstage and formed a new band.
+In 1968, The Upstage Club was opened at 702 Cookman Avenue in Asbury Park.
+The club would play a central role in the history of both Bruce Springsteen and the E Street Band and Southside Johnny & The Asbury Jukes.
+In February 1969, Springsteen and Lopez got together with Danny Federici and Vinnie Roslin at The Upstage and formed a new band.
 Vini got in touch with Carl “Tinker” West and he became the band's manager and mentor.
 They initially played as Child but in November 1969 changed their name to Steel Mill to avoid confusion with another band.
-Springsteen and Lopez had already met each other on several occasions.
-On April 22, 1966 they both played with their respective bands, The Castiles and Sonny & The Starfires, in a battle of the bands competition at the Matawan-Keyport Roller Drome in Matawan, New Jersey.
-During the early 1970s Lopez and Springsteen would go on to play together in several short-lived bands based out of the Upstage.
-These included Bruce Springsteen & The Friendly Enemies, The Sundance Blues Band, Dr. Zoom & The Sonic Boom Band and The Bruce Springsteen Band.
-Most of these bands included a core membership of Danny Federici, David Sancious, Garry Tallent, Steve Van Zandt and Southside Johnny.
-The latter band also included Delores Holmes and Barbara Dinkins.
-Dinkins would be replaced by Francine Daniels.
+Springsteen and Lopez had already met on several occasions.
+On April 22, 1966, they played with their respective bands, the Castiles and Sonny & The Starfires, in a battle of the bands competition at the Matawan-Keyport Roller Drome in Matawan, New Jersey.

+During the early 1970s, Lopez and Springsteen would go on to play together in several short-lived bands based out of the Upstage.
+These included Bruce Springsteen & The Friendly Enemies, the Sundance Blues Band, Dr. Zoom & The Sonic Boom Band and the Bruce Springsteen Band.
+Most of these bands included a core membership of Danny Federici, Garry Tallent, David Sancious, Steve Van Zandt and Southside Johnny.
+The Bruce Springsteen Band also included Delores Holmes and Barbara Dinkins.
+Dinkins would later be replaced by Francine Daniels.